 Another study conducted by the NIH found that individuals who engaged in “forest therapy” (sitting in nature) noted a “12.4% decrease in cortisol level, 7.0% decrease in sympathetic nervous activity, 1.4% decrease in systolic blood pressure, and 5.8% decrease in heart rate.
 This shows that stressful states can be relieved by forest therapy.
 It should also be noted that parasympathetic nerve activity increased by 55.0%, indicating a relaxed state.”
-My apologies if I nerded out on you for a second, if it was too much just remember nature is good for your mental and emotional health.
+Nature is amazing for your mental and emotional health.

 4. Preventative Care